-In many ways, e-racing has been our saviour over the past year.
+In many ways, e-racing has been our saviour during the pandemic.
 Having a competitive outlet to replace all the cancelled outdoor events has kept us sane, fit and distracted from lockdown monotony.

 But anyone who’s developed an e-racing habit will attest that it comes with a certain level of doubt and distrust: are the avatars ahead of mine really putting out more power and deserving their place ahead of me in the results?